AndreiHondrari/technologies-exploration/zeromq/s04_disconnecting_in_mid_air/README.md

 # Disconnecting mid-air

+## Overview

+The receiver tries to connect to a sender and waits for a message.

+The sender binds, connects with the receiver and then just closes the socket, without ever sending anything.

-## Steps
+## How to test

-* start the receiver
+- start the receiver
-* start sender multiple times
+- start sender multiple times

+Notice the receiver patiently waits.

-## Observation
+## Conclusion

 The receiver never times out or errors out, it just sits quietly until a proper sender will provide him with some data.